bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-09-21-inside-man.md

 Next year, Lydia will appear in feature film _It’s All Coming Back to Me,_ opposite a stellar cast including Russell Tovey, Celia Imrie, Priyanka Chopra and Celine Dion.
 The film will release in early 2023.

 This February, Lydia was seen in Apple TV+’s _Suspicion_.
 The crime thriller written by Rob Williams also stars Uma Thurman and Kunal Nayyar.
 In spring we saw Lydia opposite legendary comic actor Mike Myers in Netflix’s
 _The Pentaverate_.
 Lydia has worked with acclaimed British writer Russell T. Davies.
-Firstly, in her break-out role as Bethany in _Years and Years_ followed by the hugely successful _It’s a Sin**.**_ Other credits include BBC One’s _Dracula_ where Lydia played flirtatious Lucy Westenra alongside Claes Bang as the infamous Dracula.
+Firstly, in her break-out role as Bethany in _Years and Years_ followed by the hugely successful _It’s a Sin._ Other credits include BBC One’s _Dracula_ where Lydia played flirtatious Lucy Westenra alongside Claes Bang as the infamous Dracula.
 The show was written by Mark Gatiss and Steven Moffat and aired in early 2020.

 **Stanley Tucci** is an Academy Award nominated actor known for his versatility as an actor, writer, director and producer.
 He has appeared in over 100 films, countless television shows and more than a dozen plays on and off Broadway.
 Tucci reached his widest audience yet in the role of Caesar Flickerman in _The Hunger Games_ franchise.

 Recently Tucci can be seen in season 2 of the critically acclaimed, Emmy Award-winning CNN travel and food series _Stanley Tucci: Searching for Italy_.
 Upcoming for Tucci includes _Citadel_, an action-packed spy TV mini-series and _The Inside Man_.
 Also coming next for Tucci includes the Whitney Houston biopic _I Wanna Dance with Somebody_, _Conclave_ and _The Electric State_.

-Acclaimed for his work in all mediums, Tucci was nominated for an Academy Award, Golden Globe Award, BAFTA Award, SAG Award and received a Broadcast Film Critics nomination for his performance in Peter Jackson’s
-_The Lovely Bones._ He also won an Emmy and Golden Globe for his starring role as the fast-talking tabloid tattler Walter Winchell in the Paul Mazurksy-directed TV movie _Winchell._ He received another Golden Globe for his brilliant portrayal of Lt.
+Acclaimed for his work in all mediums, Tucci was nominated for an Academy Award, Golden Globe Award, BAFTA Award, SAG Award and received a Broadcast Film Critics nomination for his performance in Peter Jackson’s _The Lovely Bones._ He also won an Emmy and Golden Globe for his starring role as the fast-talking tabloid tattler Walter Winchell in the Paul Mazurksy-directed TV movie _Winchell._ He received another Golden Globe for his brilliant portrayal of Lt.
 Colonel Adolf Eichmann in HBO’s _Conspiracy._

 With so many accolades for his performances on the screen, it is no surprise that his work as writer, producer and director are also widely celebrated.
 _Big Night_, Stanley Tucci’s first pursuit as co-director, co-screenwriter and actor on the same film, earned him numerous honors.
 Following this success, he directed and co-starred as famed New Yorker staff writer Joseph Mitchell in _Joe Gould’s Secret_; executive produced _Behind the Sun_; co-wrote, directed, and starred in _Blind Date_; and produced the Ivan Kavanagh horror film, _The Canal_.